On the Selection of Tuning Parameters for Patch-Stitching Embedding Methods: Discussion

 \subsection{Choice of embedding dimension}

 Some applications, as in sensor network localization where the items are known to be in a 2D physical space, the embedding dimension comes with the problem itself.
 In other situations, it needs to be chosen by the analyst.
-This is discussed in \cite[Sec~3.5]{Borg2005}, where the suggested approach consists, for a particular method under consideration, in plotting the stress for the output embedding as a function of the embedding dimension, and look for an `elbow' in the resulting plot indicating that the gains in stress from increasing the dimension have started to dampen.
+In the context of MDS, this is discussed in \cite[Sec~3.5]{borg2005modern}, where the suggested approach consists, for a particular method under consideration, in plotting the stress for the output embedding as a function of the embedding dimension, and look for an `elbow' in the resulting plot indicating that the gains in stress from increasing the dimension have started to dampen.
+Similar strategies have been suggested in DR, for example, \cite{grassberger1983measuring}, although a number of competing methods have also been proposed --- \cite[Sec 2.1]{mordohai2010dimensionality} provides a partial review.

-While this ad hoc approach can be formalized for particular methods such as classical scaling, we can already see that the situation is very different here as compared to choosing a tuning parameter such as the number of hops for MDS-MAP(P): Indeed, the stress is decreasing as a function of the embedding dimension and thus cannot be used to select the dimension.
-But once the embedding dimension is chosen --- one way or another --- the stress may be fruitfully used to select any other parameter.
+While this ad hoc approach can be formalized for particular methods (e.g., the one proposed in \cite{grassberger1983measuring} is shown to be consistent in \cite{higher-order}), we can already see that the situation is very different as compared to choosing a tuning parameter such as the number of hops for MDS-MAP(P) because the stress is decreasing as a function of the embedding dimension.
+Consequently, using the stress to choose the embedding dimension is useless as it would result in choosing the largest possible dimension, meaning $p = n-1$. ($n$ points, even in an infinite-dimensional linear space, are always contained in the affine subspace that they span, which is of dimension at most $n-1$.)
+Thus, stress minimization is not a good strategy for choosing the embedding dimension.